bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 [+] l.clark has now GenericAll on OU=MARKETING DIGITAL,DC=INFILTRATOR,DC=HTB
 ```

-That’s it. **l.clark just went from running marketing reports to rewriting destiny.**
-Let the ACL shenanigans commence.
+That’s it, **l.clark just went from running marketing reports to rewriting destiny.** Let the ACL shenanigans commence.

 ## User
 Now that we’ve yeeted `GenericAll` onto the OU like it’s a cursed enchantment, our permissions have **trickled down** to lil’ `e.rodriguez` too.
 BloodHound’s over here grinning like: